Chapter 3 – Praying Mantis

 Gross!
 There’s nothing resembles a praying mantis anymore.

 Putting that aside, it was strange.
-If it was an attack of that speed, the mantis should have dodged it easily.
-So why did the last attack hit?
+The mantis should have dodged such attacks easily.
+But why did it hit?

 “Stay alert!”
 (Captain)